c-h-/universal-native-boilerplate/README.md

-  setup             Eject from original repository after cloning enable <recipe>   Enable a platform or feature enable-all        Enable all platforms clean[:target]    Clean all caches (npm, yarn).
-Or, include a single target run <platform>    Runs the app on the supplied platform build <platform>  Builds the app for the supplied platform
+  setup             Eject from original repository after cloning enable <recipe>   Enable a platform or feature enable-all        Enable all platforms build <platform>  Builds the app for the supplied platform run <platform>    Builds and runs the app on the supplied platform clean[:target]    Clean all caches (npm, yarn).
+Or, include a single target.

 Options:
-  -r, --release  Build the release version.
+  -r, --release  Build a production, releaseable version.
 Defaults to debug version.
   -h, --help     Show help                                             [boolean]

 Available platforms: android, ios, macos, server, web, windows
 ```

+#### Automated Organization
+If you use the Gulp CLI, compiled versions are organized by platform in the `/build` folder.

 ### Configure